sgrzegorz/imputation_methods_comparison/README.md

 ## Installation

-The installation was tested on Ubuntu18.04
+The installation was tested on Ubuntu18.04.
+Requirements:
+- R language
+- anaconda
+- git

 Download this repository from github, then: